Modern Languages (French with German) BA (Hons) – 2023 entry

 Study and work abroad

-If you opt for a study exchange, you can choose from a number of partner universities in Europe with which we have Erasmus+ bilateral agreements.
+If you opt to do a study exchange, you can choose from a number of partner universities in Europe with which we have Erasmus+ bilateral agreements.
 These include:

 - Albert-Ludwigs-Universität Freiburg, Germany